19 July, 2022| SEO|11 minutes

 Keyword ranking difficulty

 How popular a keyword is doesn’t necessarily reflect how successful it will be when you use it.
-When it comes to attaining rankings, some keywords are incredibly easy while others are simply impossible, no matter how big or well-known your business website is.
+Regarding attaining rankings, some keywords are straightforward, while others are simply impossible, no matter how prominent or well-known your business website is.

-Ahrefs’ Keywords Explorer Keyword Difficulty (KD) score, helps you understand which is which so you can target the keywords that will actually turn into results.
+Ahrefs’ Keywords Explorer Keyword Difficulty (KD) score helps you understand which is to target the keywords that will turn into results.

-As well as offering scores from 0 to 100 (with zero being easy and 100 being impossible), you also get an estimate of how many quality backlinks you’ll need to receive in order to stand a chance of ranking.
-Just note that even scores of 70-80 are considered super hard and will require some extra sweat to get over the line.
-If your favourite keywords are listed in the more difficult rankings you don’t need to abandon them, just put in the work to make them count.
+As well as offering scores from 0 to 100 (with zero being easy and 100 being impossible), you also get an estimate of how many quality backlinks you’ll need to receive to stand a chance of ranking.
+Just note that even scores of 70-80 are complicated and require some extra sweat.
+If your favourite keywords are listed in the more difficult rankings, you don’t need to abandon them.
+Just put in the work to make them count.

-The KD metric is a great way to narrow down the filters on the thousands of keywords that might be recommended for you, so you can avoid those impossible or super hard ones and look in the range that is attainable and valuable.
+The KD metric is a great way to narrow down the filters on the thousands of keywords that might be recommended for you, so you can avoid those impossible or super hard ones and look in the attainable and valuable range.

 Locate critical SEO issues

-In order to help users wade through the millions of websites on offer (some more dodgy and inappropriate than others), Google has an overwhelming number of webmaster recommendations, that if followed to the letter across the board, will see your website rewarded by getting the Google blessing.
+To help users wade through the millions of websites on offer (some more dodgy and inappropriate than others), Google has an overwhelming number of webmaster recommendations that, if followed to the letter across the board, will see your website rewarded by getting the Google blessing.
 The issue is catering to every requirement is downright impossible and time-consuming.

-Fortunately, Ahrefs’ Site Audit can pull out any issues that are holding you back with in excess of 120 common SEO issues it can identify and provide you with ways to make them disappear.
+Fortunately, Ahrefs’ Site Audit can pull out any issues holding you back with more than 120 common SEO issues.
+It can identify and provide ways to make them disappear.

 Monitor your ranking progress

-Even if you have thousands of keywords (and you should do if you are using Traffic Potential) you can monitor how you are ranking across all of them easily.
+Even if you have thousands of keywords (and you should do if you are using Traffic Potential), you can quickly monitor how you rank across all of them.

-This is especially useful to newer websites that might not be ranking exceptionally well yet, but will have some hits on keywords in more hidden areas.
-It’s also useful for going back to your older blogs and seeing where they might be ready for a rewrite under some different keywords that are lingering in the background.
+This is especially useful to newer websites that might not be ranking exceptionally well yet but will have some hits on keywords in more hidden areas.
+It’s also helpful in returning to your older blogs and seeing where they might be ready for a rewrite under some keywords lingering in the background.

-Ahrefs Position History button as well as Site Explorer is great for showing the ranking history for your website pages and your competitor’s or use Ahrefs’ Rank Tracker to keep an eye on your favourite keywords.
+Ahrefs Position History button and Site Explorer are great for showing the ranking history for your website pages and your competitors.
+Use Ahrefs’ Rank Tracker to keep an eye on your favourite keywords.

 Find the best backlinks

 You can easily manage this yourself using the Ahrefs backlink tools.
-Copy the URL of the page that is currently ranking #1 in the keyword you really want to use and select the Backlinks Report.
+Copy the page URL ranking #1 in the keyword you want to use and select the Backlinks Report.

-The result will give you the number of pages that link back to the page this is currently #1 using links.
+The result will give you the number of pages linking to the page.
+This is currently #1 using links.

 Now you have a marketing page to dig into.
-Ask the owners of the listed pages if you can have your link substituted for the one that is currently there.
-It will fit right into the current content as it’s the same offering, however, make a case that your article is of superior quality and will better serve their customers and list your reasons, which might be that you’re local like they are for example.
+Ask the owners of the listed pages if you can have your link substituted for the one currently there.
+It will fit right into the current content as the same offering.
+However, make a case that your article is of superior quality and will better serve their customers and list your reasons, which might be that you’re local like they are, for example.

 Conclusion

-Having data on your website performance gives you more control and responsiveness to shift your content marketing strategy to get high traffic and better rankings.
-Using SEO tools like Ahrefs is the fastest and most detailed way to track and predict your website and keyword popularity as well as compare your SEO and content rankings to your competition.
+Having data on your website, performance gives you more control and responsiveness to shift your content marketing strategy to get high traffic and better rankings.
+Using SEO tools like Ahrefs is the fastest and most detailed way to track and predict your website and keyword popularity and compare your SEO and content rankings to your competition.

 The five steps in this guide are a great way to get started without getting bogged down in technical analytics.
-You can also get results straight away by applying the suggestions and changes in Ahrefs reports.
+You can also get results immediately by applying the suggestions and changes in Ahrefs reports.

-If you have any questions, need to do some deeper SEO analysis, or would like help cleaning up any of the website errors Ahrefs uncovers, contact the team at Chillybin today and let’s work towards getting you on Page 1 of Google!
+If you have any questions, need to do some deeper SEO analysis, or would like help cleaning up any of the website errors Ahrefs uncovers, contact the team at Chillybin today.
+Let’s work towards getting you on Page 1 of Google!